Azure/azure-powershell/src/Spring/README.md

       default:
         script: "'default'"

-  # Returns a random value of RelativePath after each execution of Get-AzSpringAppResourceUploadUrl
+  # Returns a random value of RelativePath after each execution of Get-AzSpringResourceUploadUrl
   - where:
       verb: Get
-      subject: ^AppResourceUploadUrl$
+      subject: ^ResourceUploadUrl$
     hide: true

   - where: